 The best partnerships are those with open communication.
-Kari LaScala will stay in touch with you regularly throughout the project, but feel free to reach her or Stan Hudson with any questions or concerns at any point.
-Their contact information is below.
+Please feel free to contact us with any questions or concerns (contact information is below).

 Speak With a Colleague

 If you would like to speak with a pharmacist that has already gone through the label redesign process, please contact us.
 We would be happy to get you in touch with a prior pharmacy partner.
 We understand how helpful it can be to discuss any concerns or questions you may have with other pharmacists.